JeffreyRacine/npiv/README.md

 large sieve dimension.
 This can sometimes happen when the data are far from uniform, because the default method uses splines with knots placed uniformly over the support of the data.
-We can restore good performance by by including `knots = "quantiles"` to use splines with knots placed at the quantiles of the data.
+We can restore good performance by including `knots = "quantiles"` to use splines with knots placed at the quantiles of the data.

 ``` r
 food_engel_reg_quantiles <- npiv(food, logexp, logexp, X.eval = logexp.eval, knots = "quantiles")